a-yiorgos/cellular_automata_library/README.md

 game_of_life.game_of_life()
 ```

-At the end , a GIF will be pop up to our desktop , like this,
+In the end, a GIF will pop up to your desktop, like this one:

  ![Scheme](resources/game_of_life.gif)

 ## Preview all choices

-First of all until now the library support only binary cellular automata,
+First of all for now the library supports only binary cellular automata,
- with the below formatting
+ with the following format options:
  * [Moore neighbohood](https://en.wikipedia.org/wiki/Moore_neighborhood),
- In this case the cell has 8 neighbors and the formatting of rule is,
+ In this case the cell has 8 neighbors and the rule format is,
  Bxxx/Sxxx.
-The x can be numbers fro 0 to 8.
+The x can be numbers from 0 to 8.
  * [Von Neumann neighborhood
 ](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood),
- In this case the cell has 4 neighbors and the formatting of rule is,
+ In this case the cell has 4 neighbors and the rule format is,
  Bxxx/SxxxV.
-The x can be numbers fro 0 to 4.
+The x can be numbers from 0 to 4.
  * [Hexagonal neighborhood](https://en.wikibooks.org/wiki/Cellular_Automata/Neighborhood)
- In this case the cell has 6 neighbors and the formatting of rule is,
+ In this case the cell has 6 neighbors and the rule format is,
   Bxxx/SxxxH.
-The x can be numbers fro 0 to 6.
+The x can be numbers from 0 to 6.

 ```python
 ca(width=10,height=10, input_array='', generations=10, save_image=False,
                  save_data=False, filename='')
 ```
-These are the pre-define parameters of our library
+These are the pre-defined parameters in the library:

-* width: is take an int number and define the width of our board
+* width: takes an int number and defines the width of the board
-* height: is take an int number and define the height of our board
+* height: takes an int number and defines the height of the board
-* input_array: is take a numpy array,with only 0's and 1's.
+* input_array: takes a numpy array with only 0s and 1s.
 If we don't
 define this parameter the library will create a random numpy array with zeros and ones
-* generations: is take a int number and define how many generations we will have
+* generations: takes a int number and defines how many generations we will have
-* save_image:If is True library save the output gif with the name which define the parameter filename
+* save_image:If set to True, the library saves the output gif with the name which is define via the parameter filename
-* save_file: If is true create a file with the name of parameter filename and it contains a list of numpy arrays
+* save_file: If set to True, a file with the name passed to the parameter filename is created and it contains a list of numpy arrays
-* filename: This name is used to save the gif file and the list of numpy array,which represnt the generations
+* filename: This is the name used to save the gif file and the list of the numpy array which represnt the generations

-A list of cellular rules which already are implemented and how we call them,
+There is a list of cellular automata rules which are already implemented.
+To

-First define the above parameters
+use them first define the above parameters:

 ```python
 from cellular_automata.cellular_automata import cellular_automata as ca
 sample = ca(width=10,height=10, input_array='', generations=10, save_image=False,
                           save_data=False, filename='')
 ```

+Then, depending the automaton you want to use:

 1. Game of life
 ```python